Biden pushes big plans as key to avoid 'America's decline'

 HOWELL, Mich.
-(AP) — Calling opponents of his plans "complicit in America's decline,” President Joe Biden made the case Tuesday that his ambitious building and social spending proposals are key to America’s global competitiveness — even as he acknowledged the current $3.5 trillion price tag will shrink.
+(AP) — Calling opponents of his plans "complicit in America's decline,” President Joe Biden made the case Tuesday that his ambitious social spending proposal is key to America’s global competitiveness — even as he acknowledged the current $3.5 trillion price tag will shrink.

 With his plans in jeopardy on Capitol Hill, Biden journeyed to Michigan, declaring he wanted to “set some things straight” about his agenda and cut through what he dismissed as “noise” in Washington.